Ada-Developers-Academy/core-capstone/overview/overview.md

 - Submit two or three [capstone project proposals](https://airtable.com/shrHHrjUyFDjxZl6h) by Mon, July 12, 9 AM PDT.
   - Between Tuesday, July 13th, and Thursday, July 15th:
     - After you’ve submitted your proposals, your instructor will check in with you on your progress during co-working time, and schedule 1:1’s with you.
-- If you are working in a group, please designate 1 person to submit 2-3 agreed-upon ideas that your group could do together.
+- If you are working in a group, please submit 2-3 agreed-upon ideas that your group could do together.

 - Wednesday, July 28th, 11:59 pm PDT:
   - Code Freeze